 Only package recipes that are in the conan local cache (i.e. "exported") have a user/channel assigned.
-For package recipes working in user space, there is no current user/channel by default.
-They can be defined at conan install time with:
+For package recipes working in user space, there is no current user/channel.
+The properties self.user and self.channel will then look for environment variables CONAN_USERNAME and CONAN_CHANNEL respectively.
+If they are not defined, an error will be raised unless default_user and default_channel are declared.